vanvalenlab/tcga-utils/README.md

 # tcga-utils
 Utilities for retrieving data from The Cancer Genome Atlas (TCGA) and performing image analysis on whole slide images.
 This repo is a work in progress and draws heavily from the amazing [python-wsi-preprocessing repo](https://github.com/deroneriksson/python-wsi-preprocessing).
-Currently tasks it supports includes:
+This repo contains a Dockerfile to facilitate the creation of a Docker image that has all of the required dependencies installed.
+Tasks currently supported by this library includes:
 ..* Downloading files from tcga by uuid.
 ..* Opening whole slide images using openslide.
 ..* Converting whole slide images into tiles of a given size and resolution.